You are here

-We recognise education and guidance are key to encouraging and assisting with compliance with Australian regulation.
+We recognise education and guidance are key to encouraging and assisting regulated entities to comply with the regulatory requirements.
 We regularly publish information, conduct training, and answer enquiries to assist industry in understanding and meeting the regulatory requirements provided for under the Therapeutic Goods Act 1989 (the Act).

-Our compliance and enforcement tools, as well as the outcomes of compliance actions, are outlined below.
+Our compliance and enforcement actions, along with their outcomes are outlined below.

 Warning letters

-- what other compliance action the TGA may undertake if the non-compliance is not remedied within the specified timeframe
+- potential further compliance action we may undertake if the non-compliance is not remedied within the specified timeframe

 Suspensions

-When a therapeutic good is suspended from the ARTG, it cannot be imported into, exported from, manufactured, or supplied within Australia by the entity for the duration of the suspension.
+When a therapeutic good is suspended from the ARTG, the entity cannot import, export, manufacture, or supply the good within Australia for the duration of the suspension.

-The TGA can revoke or extend a suspension, and can also take actions against the manufacturers, as well as the goods themselves.
-Along with therapeutic goods being suspended from the ARTG, manufacturers may also have their Good Manufacturing Practice (GMP) licences, GMP certificates, and/or Quality Management System (QMS) certificates suspended.
+We can revoke or extend a suspension, and can also take actions against the manufacturers, as well as the goods themselves.
+Along with therapeutic goods being suspended from the ARTG, manufacturers may also have their Good Manufacturing Practice (GMP) licences, GMP certificates, and/or Quality Management System (QMS).

 Cancellations

 In the event of deliberate non-compliance or the discovery of non-compliant systems, therapeutic goods may be cancelled from the ARTG.
-Once cancelled, the product can no longer be imported into, exported from, manufactured, or supplied within Australia, unless the manufacturer is otherwise exempt or approved under the Act.
+Once cancelled, the product can no longer be imported into, exported from, manufactured, or supplied within Australia.
 The cancelled goods may be seized, removing them from the Australian market.
-Once seized, the goods may be tested by the TGA laboratories, and may later be destroyed.
+Once seized, the goods may be tested by our laboratories and may later be destroyed.

 Manufacturers may also have their GMP licences, GMP certificates, and/or QMS certificates cancelled.

-A recall action is a set of market actions that are undertaken via the Uniform Recall Procedure for Therapeutic Goods to resolve a problem with a therapeutic good already supplied in the Australian market for which there are issues, deficiencies or defects in relation to the safety, quality, efficacy (performance) or presentation of the therapeutic good.
+A market action is a set of steps undertaken via the Procedure for Recalls, Product Alerts and Product Corrections (PRAC).
+These are done to resolve a problem with a therapeutic good already supplied in the Australian market.
+The problem may impact the safety, quality, efficacy (performance), presentation or use of the therapeutic good.

-Recall actions vary on a case-by-case basis depending on the deficiency of the therapeutic good and the risk the deficiency poses to public health and safety.
+Market actions vary on a case-by-case basis depending on the problem with the therapeutic good and the risk posed to public health and safety.

-A recall action can occur because of straightforward problems, such as labelling or packaging errors, or for more serious and complex problems, such as an unexpected increase in side effects or microbial contamination.
+A market action can occur due to straightforward problems, such as labelling or packaging errors.
+It can also happen due to more serious and complex issues, such as an unexpected increase in side effects or microbial contamination.

 Advertising directions and prevention notices

-A compliance option for advertising non-compliance is the issue of a directions notice.
-In these cases the advertiser is directed to take steps to address non-compliant advertising.
+Directions or prevention notices may be issued to address advertising non-compliance.
+When we issue a direction notice, the advertiser is directed to take steps to address non-compliant advertising.
 These steps may include:

 - ceasing the advertisement